 The trunks of these look like concrete.
 We touch them to make sure they are real.

-back south towards the hotel.
-It is peak hour and we get stuck in a traffic jam.
-It is raining quite hard.
-Some of the mountains we pass are spectacular.
-They are very steep and some of them have very sharp pointed peaks.
-Ibrahim points out one mountain that has what looks like a huge rock precariously perched right on top of its very sharply pointed peak.
+We head back south towards the hotel.
+It's peak hour and we get stuck in a traffic jam in pouring rain.
+We pass some spectacularly steep mountains.
+Ibrahim points out one with what looks like a huge rock precariously perched right on its very sharply pointed peak.
 I wonder how it got there.
 I wonder even more why it hasn't fallen off.
 Ibrahim points out the village in the valley directly below it.
-I would be very nervous if I lived there.
-I thInk that if I lived there I would move.
+I think I'd be very nervous if I lived there.
+I think that if I lived there I'd probably move.

-We get back to the hotel, and go to dinner.
 I tell Issy that I think I might wear sandals to dinner on our last night here, just to see what happens.
-I don't think I'll really do this.
-I'm not that brave.
+I don't think I'll really do this; I'm not that brave.

 ; mem: 1.4mb